mbbu/16S_Accreditation/Dada2_report.md

 | Genus | 1579 | 40.71 | 305 |
 | Species | 320 | 8.25 | 205 |

+From the table, we observe that 40.71% and 8.25 ASVs were assigned to genus and species level, respectively.
+51% could only be assigned to rank higher than genus.

 ## Phylogeny ##
-Phylogenetic relatedness is commonly used to inform downstream analyses, especially the calculation of phylogeny-aware distances between microbial communities.
+Phylogenetic relatedness is commonly used to inform downstream analyses, especially calculating phylogeny-aware distances between microbial communities.
 The DADA2 sequence inference method is reference-free, so we constructed the phylogenetic tree relating the inferred sequence variants de novo.

-Using the DECIPHER R package, Phylogenetic analysis was performed by firstly carrying out multiple sequence alignment after which a distance matrix was assigned for phylogenetic tree construction.
+Using the DECIPHER R package, we carried out Phylogenetic analysis by firstly performing multiple sequence alignment, after which a distance matrix was assigned for phylogenetic tree construction.
-Using the phangorn R package did Neighbor-Joining algorithm as our clustering method for phylogenetic inference.
-The Generalized Time Reversible Model (GTR) was used as the substitution model and stochastic rearrangement was set which allowed for random permutation in the phylogenetic tree.
+We used the `phangorn` R package with the Neighbor-Joining algorithm as our clustering method for phylogenetic inference.
+The Generalized Time Reversible Model (GTR) was used as the substitution model, and stochastic rearrangement was set, which allowed for random permutation in the phylogenetic tree.

+Here are the parameters:
 ```
 Parameters used
 maxEE=c(3,3),